-Need to focus on calming the nervous system by determining which areas of life need stabilization and how that will be accomplished.
+Needs to focus on calming the nervous system by determining which areas of life need to be stabilized and to accomplish that.

-Processing the trauma begins by putting words and emotions to the trauma.
+Processing the trauma, beginning with putting words and emotions to the trauma.

-Focus on integration of the trauma rather than fight, flight, freeze responses through safety and stability.
+Focusing on integrating the trauma through safety and stability rather than having fight, flight, freeze responses.

 Redefining meaningful relationships.

-Life is not defined and organized by the trauma - the trauma is integrated into their life story.
+Not defining life by the trauma; the trauma is integrated into their life story.